Counsel To The Profession: Legal Services For Lawyers

 - Counsel to the uninsured: We are available to provide defense services for uninsured or self-insured defendants, for defendants subject to high retention limits, in defense of claims for which no coverage is provided, and defense of claims involving exposure in excess of available coverage.
 We also represent the interests of the insured in coverage disputes with insurance companies.
 Normally we litigate against insurance companies and we typically do not represent clients on behalf of insurance companies.

-- Facilitator: We are willing to serve as facilitator in law office split-ups.
+- Facilitator: We are willing to serve as a facilitator in law office split-ups.
 We understand the business of practicing law.
 We have experiences in amiably resolving these situations.
 We are also willing to serve as counsel for one party in litigation arising out of the business of practicing law.

 - Consultations: We are pleased to consult with members of the bar who have questions or concerns about their cases.
 Initial inquiries are always free.
 Please do not hesitate to call.

-We Take Our Responsibility to the Profession Seriously
+We Take Our Responsibility To The Profession Seriously

 In offering legal services to our own profession, we take our responsibilities seriously.
 If you need careful, confidential advice from lawyers and a law firm you can trust, please do not hesitate to call us or contact us by e-mail.
 In addition to weekday office hours, we are open for client meetings on Saturday mornings and by appointment on Sundays, holidays and evenings.